-The BROSETA Litigation department offers a wide range of legal advice for all type of dispute or conflicts in litigation.
-BROSETA is particularly keen on corporations and business activities matters such as quantity claims, unfair competition, enforcement actions or termination of contracts, responsibility of managers, challenging social arrangements, bankruptcy, distribution contract and agencies, etc.
+BROSETA Litigation department offers a wide range of legal advice for all types of dispute or conflicts in litigation.
+BROSETA is particularly keen on corporations and business activities matters such as all kinds of claims, unfair competition, banking litigation, enforcement actions or termination of contracts, liability of directors, challenging social arrangements, bankruptcy, distribution contracts, construction and building, insurances, etc.